mmig/mmir-lib/README.md

 Source Code for the MMIR (Mobile Multimodal Interaction and Rendering) library

-This is the mere source code of the bare library (i.e. without any tooling etc.)
+This is the source code of the bare library (i.e. without any _tooling_ etc.)

 Usually, the content of this repository (of the root directory) would be placed within the directory ```mmirf/``` of the web application: